anywai/UDAO-PROJECT2/docs/treasury/ContentManager.md

 function newRefundCoaching(struct IVoucherVerifier.RefundVoucher voucher) external
 ```

-Allows refund of coaching with a voucher
+Allows refund of coaching with a voucher created by platform

 #### Parameters